The Omni XLT 120mm Optical Tube Performance

 The Omni XLT 120 is a 120mm (4.7”) f/8.3 refractor.
-At this aperture and focal ratio there is a somewhat-significant amount of chromatic aberration, but lunar and planetary views are still excellent.
-You will notice color fringes on anything brighter than 3rd magnitude, but high-power views are no problem and images will not break down the way they do with faster/cheaper achromats.
+At this aperture and focal ratio, there is a somewhat-significant amount of chromatic aberration, but lunar and planetary views are still excellent.
+You will notice color fringes on anything brighter than 3rd magnitude, but high-power views are no problem, and images will not “break down” the way they do with faster or cheaper achromats.

 The optical quality is top-notch, especially for an inexpensive achromat.
 The lens cell is also collimatable should the need arise.
 There is zero plastic anywhere in the scope.